JoeFurfaro/Martinrea-Interviews/fall22/BackEndChallenge/README.md

 # 2022-23 Interview Back-End Challenge (Fall)

-On the Autonomous Intelligent Vehicle team at Martinrea Alfield, you will be tasked with implementing various web applications that will be used by a diverse cast of stakeholders.
+On the Autonomous Intelligent Vehicle (AIV) team at Martinrea Alfield, you will be tasked with implementing various web applications that will be used by a diverse cast of stakeholders.
 One of these applications is the AIV list service.
 The AIV list service allows AIV front-end app developers to retrieve a list of online AIVs in the factory.

 You are responsible for implementing the AIV list service in any language or web framework of your choice.